herbertpk/wazuh-alert-notifier/README.md

-# wazuh-alert-notifier
+# wazuh-alert-notifier API

-A Go-based script for Wazuh that sends plain-text alerts to the Green API, allowing notifications via services like WhatsApp and other messaging platforms.
-This notifier integrates seamlessly with Wazuh to forward alert data in real-time.
+A Go-based API for Wazuh that receives alert data and forwards it to the Green API, enabling real-time notifications through messaging platforms like WhatsApp.
+This API integrates with Wazuh as an HTTP endpoint, listening for incoming alerts and automatically relaying them to the Green API for seamless notification delivery.
+This setup enhances alerting capabilities, making it easy to keep teams informed of security events as they happen.

 ## Installation
 Clone the Repository and Compile the API: